 9.2.25.05 REPORTS

-Stephanie Huette, Committee on Committees:
+Committee on Committees: Stephanie Huette:

 Thanked everyone for the nominations they received for the Faculty Appeals Committee, and she indicated that they had too many nominations for the available positions.
 She also indicated that they had a motion to put forward later in the meeting.

-Melanie Conroy, Academic Policies:
+Academic Policies: Melanie Conroy:

 They are working on preparing reports on textbook affordability and a review of the Tiger SmartStart, with the interim report due on the 15th and the final report in Fall 2025.
 They will have a report on academic advising, led by Andrew Hussey, with a draft report by February 2026, and a final version by April 2026, and a report on graduate faculty status, led by Francisco Muller-Sanchez.

+Academic Support: Mark Sunderman

-Mark Sunderman, Academic Support: They had an initial meeting but nothing to report.
+: They had an initial meeting but nothing to report.

-Greg Hughes, Administrative Policies:
+Administrative Policies: Greg Hughes:

 They had an initial meeting but nothing to report.

-Jason Liu, Budget and Finance:
+Budget and Finance: Jason Liu:

 They have been in communication but have not yet held a meeting and have nothing to report.

+Faculty Policies: Laura Alderson

-Laura Alderson, Faculty Policies: They have reviewed their charges.
+: They have reviewed their charges.

+Library Policies: Carl Hess

-Carl Hess, Library Policies: The Library did not have a budget cut but even remaining with a flat budget they have a $260,000 shortfall in the funding necessary, so they have been implementing strategic cuts with particular focus on journal packages.
+The Library did not have a budget cut but even remaining with a flat budget they have a $260,000 shortfall in the funding necessary, so they have been implementing strategic cuts with particular focus on journal packages.
 They did receive a $260,000 one-time grant for resources, but that cannot be used to pay for the shortfall, so they are focusing those resources on Article Galaxy Scholar which will enable those requesting articles through Interlibrary loan will have immediate access.
 The library also received funding to replace all non-Windows 11 compliant computers and a large format printer.

+Research Policies: William Alexander

-William Alexander, Research Policies: They have had an initial meeting to discuss charges.
+They have had an initial meeting to discuss charges.
 They are focusing on research computing.
 Any faculty with issues or needs with regard to research computing should be directed toward members of the committee.
 They are going to be developing, in collaboration with the Division of Research and Innovation, a survey on the Center for Research and Innovation to potentially improve that office which should be coming out in October.
 They are keeping up to date on Federal and State policy and the impact on research across campus, to facilitate that they have quarterly meetings scheduled.
 There is a new IRB director, Arleen Hill, and the Committee has met with her and reviewed the charges with her.

 Senator Edith Gnanadass, College of Education, raised a question with regard to whether any committee was reviewing the issue of Merit Raises.
 No decision was made with regard to if any specific committee would take on that issue, but Faculty Senate President Jeni Loftus reminded senators that they are free to add charges to their committees.